gridlocdev/JS-To-Bookmarklet/README.md

 >    1. Name: What you would like your bookmark title text to say
 >    2. Location: Insert your Bookmarklet JavaScript code, which was outputted to the file {YourFile.js}.bookmarklet.txt
 > 4. Click "Add"

+### Brave

+> 1. Navigate to the URL [brave://bookmarks/](brave://bookmarks/)
+> 2. On the top right of Bookmarks page under the navbar, click the hamburger icon
+> 3. Select "Add new bookmark"
+> 4. Enter the following information:
+>    1. Name: What you would like your bookmark title text to say
+>    2. URL: Insert your Bookmarklet JavaScript code, which was outputted to the file {YourFile.js}.bookmarklet.txt
+> 5. Click "Save"